vbem/multi-runners/README.md

 ## Case Study - Deploy multi runners on single host which can not access GitHub directly

-Because GitHub-hosted runners can NOT access resources in enterprise private network, we need to deploy 3 self-hosted runners for an GitHub organization on a single host *VM-A* in enterprise private network, which:
+Because GitHub-hosted runners can NOT access resources in a private network, we need to deploy 3 self-hosted runners for an GitHub organization on a single host *VM-A*, which:
 - Can access resources in enterprise private network
 - Can NOT [access *GitHub* directly](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#communication-requirements) for some reasons